mesosphere/dcos-docs-site/pages/1.11/installing/troubleshooting/index.md

 ## <a name="dcos-marathon"></a>DC/OS Marathon

 DC/OS Marathon is started on the master nodes.
-The native Marathon instance that is the “init system” for DC/OS.
+The native Marathon instance is the “init system” for DC/OS.
 It starts and monitors applications and services.

 **Troubleshooting:**